noraworld/no-more-referrer/README.md

 See [CHANGELOG.md](https://github.com/noraworld/no-more-referrer/blob/master/CHANGELOG.md).

 ## Notice
-Some sites check referrer, and you may not see these sites correctly like [github.com/new](https://github.com/new).
+Some sites check referrer, and you may not see these sites correctly, e.g. [github.com/new](https://github.com/new).
 Add these sites as excluded URLs at options page to bypass any trouble.

 ## Usage for developers